-Figure 5.
-Green Belt in Stratford-on-Avon District Council
+Figure 4.
+Green Belt in Stratford-on-Avon District

 5.3 Housing presents arguably the biggest set of issues facing the parish over the next 15 years.
 From our survey, 85% of respondents said they would support further limited infilling in Wilmcote village and 74% of respondents felt there should be no housing development on rural, open land.
-As a village in the Arden area, north of the A46, Wilmcote is situated within a significant area of the West Midlands Green Belt between Stratford and Birmingham, see Figure 5.

-5.4 Wilmcote is "washed over" by the Green Belt and existing planning policy at both national and strategic level will only permit limited infilling within the village; limited affordable housing for local community needs; and the partial or complete redevelopment of previously developed sites.
-5.5 Wilmcote parish is also important for its Green Infrastructure.
+As a village in the Arden area, north of the A46, Wilmcote is situated within a significant area of the West Midlands Green Belt between Stratford and Birmingham, see Figure 4.
+Wilmcote is "washed over" by the Green Belt and existing planning policy at both national and strategic level will only permit limited infilling.
+Wilmcote parish is also important for its Green Infrastructure.
 The community response to the questionnaire (summarised in the previous section), indicates the importance of protecting existing environmental assets including Wilmcote's unique historic sites and their surroundings (92%), open views across the countryside (86%), and open views when approaching and leaving the village (75%).

-5.6 Alongside the issue of how much housing growth there should be in Wilmcote village, a number of other housing issues were identified, including:
+5.4 Alongside the issue of how much housing growth there should be in Wilmcote village, a number of other housing issues were identified, including: